JDACS4C-IMPROVE/docs/content/eval_lc.rst

 Learning Curve Analysis
 =======================

-Learning curves plot the generalization performance of a model as a function of training set size.
+Learning curve analysis allows to evaluate how prediction performance improves as the training set size increases, providing insights into the model's data scaling properties.

 Workflow
 ---------